List of Twilight characters: The Volturi

-James' coven
+Nomads

 James

 James is the main antagonist of the first novel.
 He is a merciless, sadistic "tracker" vampire who hunts human beings and other vampires for sport.
 Fellow coven member Laurent says that James is unusually gifted at what he does and always gets what he wants, though it is later revealed that then-human Alice Cullen escaped him years ago by being turned into a vampire before James could attack her.
 Unlike the Cullen family, he drinks human blood.
 Towards the end of Twilight, James is destroyed by the Cullen siblings Emmett, Jasper and Alice after he lures Bella to an empty ballet studio and nearly kills her.
 The shimmery scar left by his venomous bite still remains on Bella's hand as a symbol of his unsuccessful attempt on her life.
 James is described as having light brown hair and being quite average-looking.

 James is portrayed by Cam Gigandet in the Twilight film.
 In the film, he is given the surname "Witherdale".